- 1 Structure of the Peritoneum

 - R = Rectum

 A mesentery is double layer of visceral peritoneum.
-It connects an intraperitoneal organ to the (usually) posterior abdominal wall.
-It provides a pathway for nerves, blood vessels and lymphatics from the body wall to the viscera.
+It connects an intraperitoneal organ to (usually) the posterior abdominal wall.
+It provides a pathway for nerves, blood vessels and lymphatics to travel from the body wall to the viscera.

 The mesentery of the small intestine is simply called ‘the mesentery’.
 Mesentery related to other parts of the gastrointestinal system is named according to the viscera it connects to, for example the transverse and sigmoid mesocolons, the mesoappendix.

-It has a role in immunity and is sometimes referred to as the ‘abdominal policeman’ because it can migrate to infected viscera.
+It has a role in immunity and is sometimes referred to as the ‘abdominal policeman’ because it can migrate to infected viscera or to the site of surgical disturbance.

 Pain from the viscera is poorly localised.
 As described earlier, it is referred to areas of skin (dermatomes) which are supplied by the same sensory ganglia and spinal cord segments as the nerve fibres innervating the viscera.